 - Has a team-building, warm, and collegial management style focused on recruiting, training, working collaboratively, holding accountable, and mobilizing diverse internal and external partners.

 - Experience with CLIO or similar, cloud-based, document management software.

 This is a salaried, exempt, full-time position.
 The salary range for this Legal Director position is $85,000 - $115,000 depending on experience.
 Excellent benefits include paid time off, paid holidays, medical, dental and vision insurance, 401k retirement plan, life insurance, and long-term disability insurance.

 The Legal Director will report to the Executive Director and join a talented and highly motivated team, which includes attorneys, communications experts, legislative and policy advocates, and fundraisers.
 The position may have direct reports including but not limited to paralegal, Immigration Rights Attorney, Staff Attorney, Intake and other volunteers.

 The ACLU of Oregon is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture, and we encourage applications from all qualified individuals without regard to race, color, religion, sexual orientation, gender identity or expression, age, national origin, marital status, disability, veteran status, or record of arrest or conviction.

 Please submit a cover letter to email@example.com that illustrates your commitment to civil liberties and civil rights, a current resume, and contact information for three professional references.
 Include “Legal Director Search” in the subject line and specify how you heard about the posting.
 No phone calls or walk-ins, please.

 Resumes will be reviewed on an ongoing basis and will be accepted until the position is filled.
-Preference will be given to people who apply before February 14, 2020.
 The position will remain open until filled, at which time the job announcement will be removed from our website.